 The Chapter House Arts Inc. organisation is run by a voluntary committee of professional staff.

 Since its inception in 2011, Louise Klerks has brought creative direction to Chapter House Lane by shaping the annual program.
 Louise is responsible for overseeing all aspects of the gallery and organisation, working closely with the committee and exhibiting artists to deliver an engaging program each year.
-She has worked in galleries in Melbourne and Sydney as an independent curator and is a facilitator of life drawing classes in Melbourne.
+In 2018 Louise launched the new multi-arts space Missing Persons in the Nicholas Building, as founding director.

 Stacy Jewell assists with gallery operations and exhibition design.
 Stacy is an independent curator and arts administrator who currently works in Audience Engagement at the National Gallery of Victoria and is on the Program Committee at KINGS Artist-Run.
 Previously, Stacy managed KINGS Artist-Run; No Vacancy Gallery; and assisted in Collections and Exhibitions at Heide Museum of Art.
 Stacy completed her Masters in Arts Management at RMIT in 2015.

 Jessica Pitcher is responsible for the design of Chapter House Lane’s online and print collateral.
 Jessica is a freelance graphic designer who also works in Visitor Services at Heide Museum of Modern Art.
 Jessica has been involved with numerous organisations including ACMI, Blindside and Gertrude Street Projection Festival.
 She holds a Bachelor of Design (Visual Communication) from Monash University.